GeorgieIsYourHomie/destination-recommendation-app/README.md

 # Travel App

-Welcome to the Travel App, a small web application that allows users to explore tourist attractions and places of interest around the world.
+Welcome to the Travel App, a TypeScript and React-based web application that allows users to explore tourist attractions and places of interest around the world, personalized to their preferences.

 ## Table of Contents